-Within the last few years I developed an affection for the actress Alice Eve, mainly around the time She’s Out Of My League came out in theaters.
-In catching up with her filmography, I came across the film Starter for 10, a small throw-away British film starring Eve, James McAvoy, and the future Mrs. The Town, Rebecca Hall.
-But despite the stellar cast, there was one actor that stuck out brilliantly; Dominic Cooper.
-Starter for 10 was nothing short of a disaster so I moved on.
+Within the last few years, I developed an affection for the actress Alice Eve, mainly when “She’s Out Of My League” came out in theaters.
+In catching up with her filmography, I came across the film “Starter for 10,” a small throw-away British film starring Alice, James McAvoy, and the future Mrs. “The Town” Rebecca Hall.
+But despite the stellar cast, one actor stuck out brilliantly; Dominic Cooper.
+“Starter for 10” was nothing short of a disaster, so I moved on.

-When the 2009-2010 Oscar season rolled around I caught An Education and there again, in another minor role, this time beside Carey Mulligan and Peter Sarsgaard, Dominic Cooper blew me away.
-From then on, I’ve been sold, so when Cooper started taking bigger roles, I took notice.
-In Captain America: The First Avenger, Cooper plays Tony Stark’s father, which is Cooper’s first big step into the American world of blockbusters.
-But before taking that step, he starred in a film where he not only played the main character, but played two main characters.
+When the 2009-2010 Oscar season rolled around, I caught “An Education,” and again, in another minor role, this time beside Carey Mulligan and Peter Sarsgaard, Dominic Cooper blew me away.
+So when Cooper started taking on more significant roles, I took notice.
+In “Captain America: The First Avenger,” Cooper plays Tony Stark’s father, Cooper’s first big step into the American world of blockbusters.
+But before taking that step, he starred in a film where he not only played the main character but two main characters.

-The Devil’s Double, which is based on the true-to-life person, Uday Hussein, Cooper plays both him and the man who is hired to be his double.
+In “The Devil’s Double,” a story based on the true-to-life person, Uday Hussein, Cooper plays the main character and the man hired to be his double.
 The trick to this performance is that the two characters are sheer opposites.
-Hussein is a mad-man, determined to get anything and everything he wants, whether it be drugs, wars, or sex.
-His double, Latif Yahia, is introverted and steady-handed, suave and in control, even when it is apparent that he is not.
-Cooper commands both roles to the point where you question whether he is actually two different actors.
+Hussein is a madman, determined to get anything and everything he wants, whether it be drugs, wars, or sex.
+His double, Latif Yahia, is introverted and steady-handed, sophisticated and in control, even when it is apparent that he is not.
+Cooper commands both roles to the point where you question whether he is two different actors.

-Aside from Cooper’s performance, the film comes off fairly original, though at second glance can be compared to thrillers like Scarface, Swordfish, and The Bourne Identity.
-However, for Cooper to be able to commandeer a film such as this so successfully is a perfect launching point for his career.
-With a story that is so unbearably disturbing and a rather sturdy set of supporting actors, The Devil’s Double is definitely one of the most underrated films of the year.
+Aside from Cooper’s performance, the film comes off reasonably original, though at a second glance can be compared to thrillers like “Scarface,” “Swordfish,” and “The Bourne Identity.”
+However, for Cooper to successfully capture a film like this is a perfect launching point for his career.
+With an unbearably disturbing story and a rather sturdy set of supporting actors, “The Devil’s Double” is one of the year’s most underrated films.